StefanSchubert/sabi/README.md

 evolve data and application layer independently.
 So all DAOs will never return an entity, but TransportObjects.
-As the transport objects are part of the application model and therefore required by the server ans maybe the API Endpoints as well, you will find them in de.bluewhale.sabi.model of the sabi-boundary module.
+As the transport objects are part of the application model and therefore required by the server and maybe the API Endpoints as well, you will find them in de.bluewhale.sabi.model of the sabi-boundary module.

 Our persistence layer is being kept in de.bluewhale.sabi.persistence of the sabi-server module.